Oussama-Maati/buddy-maker/README.md

 2. Install the PyQt5 library using pip.
 "pip install PyQt5"
 3. Clone the Buddy Maker repository.
-4. Run the buddy.py or for oriented-object the main.py file to start the application.
+4. Run the the main.py file to start the application.